fbpx

 How do Transmitters enhance the Reliability and Precision of Temperature Measurements?

-Rtdpt100 ImageA temperature sensor is a crucial device that translates temperature variations into electrical signals for measurement.
+RTDPT100 imageA temperature sensor is a crucial device that translates temperature variations into electrical signals for measurement.
 Thermocouples and Resistance Temperature Detectors (RTDs) are the main types, each reacting differently to temperature changes.
 Thermocouples generate voltage changes, while RTDs alter resistance, typically using platinum for superior accuracy albeit at a higher cost.

 Resistance Temperature Detector (RTD)